 Source: Internal analysis.
-As of September 30, 2020.
+As of December 31, 2020.
 Geographic allocation does not include Patria GP commitments.

-(1) The real/U.S. dollar exchange rate reported by the Central Bank was R\$5.641 per US\$1.00 on September 30, 2020.
+(1) The real/U.S. dollar exchange rate reported by the Central Bank was R\$5.197 per US\$1.00 on December 31, 2020.

 Highly attractive and scalable business model with robust growth trajectory.
 We participate in an industry that is growing rapidly.
 We believe we are among the market leaders in our industry in Latin America and have a strong reputation in investing and client service and our goal is to exceed the industry's growth rate, driving continued expansion of our recurring management fees and incremental performance fees.
-From 2009 to 2019, our AUM increased at a compound annual growth rate, or CAGR, of 20%.
-For details on our AUM growth, see"-Our Business-AUM Patria (US\$ billion) and number of funds."
+From 2009 to 2020, our AUM increased at a compound annual growth rate, or CAGR, of 18%.
+For details on our AUM growth, see "-Our Business-AUM Patria (US\$ billion) and number of funds."
 We have a strong business with two main revenue streams: management fees and performance or incentive fees.
 The first provides us with highly predictable cash flows, as we enter into closed ended fund management agreements with our LPs, usually with terms of 10 to 12 years.
 As of December 31, 2019, based on our annual estimates, over 80% of our total management fees projected for the next three years were already contracted, considering our investment and divestment forecasts and the expected performance of evergreen funds.
 As of December 31, 2019, 74% of our committed capital had a remaining tenor of over five years, while 23% was from three to five years, and only 2% was below three years, in addition to 1% of perpetual capital.
-As of September 30, 2020, 73% of our committed capital had a remaining tenor of over five years, while 13% was from three to five years, and 12% was below three years, in addition to 3% of perpetual capital.
+As of December 31, 2020, 66% of our Fee Earning AUM had a remaining tenor of over five years, while 4% was from three to five years, and 25% was below three years, in addition to 5% of perpetual capital.
 Performance fees give us the possibility of upside remuneration associated with performance.
-As of September 30, 2020 and December 31, 2019 the sum of our non-realized performance fees was over US\$60.0 million and US\$290.0 million, respectively.
-This metric is defined in the section "Presentation of Financial and Other Information-Certain Terms Used in this Prospectus as KPIs to Measure Operating Performance."
-As of September 30, 2020 and December 31, 2019, 86% and 85% of our AUM was eligible for performance revenue and 79% and 78% was subject to catch-up of which 89% and 87% was subject to full catch up, respectively.
+As of December 31, 2020 and 2019, the sum of our non-realized performance fees, or net accrued performance fees, was US\$276 million and US\$292 million, respectively.
+This metric is defined in the section "Presentation of Financial and Other Information-Certain Terms Used in this Annual Report as KPIs to Measure Operating Performance."
+As of December 31, 2020 and 2019, 85% of our AUM was eligible for performance revenue and 78% was subject to catch-up of which approximately 90% was subject to full catch up.
 The full catch-up clause is intended to make the manager whole so that the performance fee is a function of the total return and not solely the return in excess of the preferred return.
 Given the highly recurring nature of our earnings, we have paid substantial dividends.
-In the nine months ended September 30, 2020 and in the years ended December 31, 2019 and 2018, dividends paid to our shareholders were US\$39.5 million, US\$46.9 million and US\$38.0 million, respectively.
+In the years ended December 31, 2020, 2019 and 2018, dividends paid to our shareholders were US\$64.5 million, US\$46.9 million and US\$38.0 million, respectively.
+In addition, on January 21, 2021, we paid dividends to our shareholders in an aggregate amount of US\$23.3 million.